I love testing new gadgets and products. It’s an obsession.

 I take hot baths every night when at home in SF.
 Nearly always, I add epsom salt (typically 4-8 cups), which facilitates muscular relaxation and recovery.
 Rather than buy small boxes at CVS or Safeway, I buy in bulk and store it in rolling dog-food containers.
 This is a good use of Amazon Prime.

 These are super portable (easily fit in a small backpack) and incredibly durable for the price.
 I’m using them for mostly dips and muscle-up progressions.
-My pull-up rig [written during the summer] is finally complete, and I suspend them from this (I do not do any kipping work on this rig).
 The Nayoya allow me to leave the rings outdoors.
 BUT: If you’re going to travel without chalk, I highly suggest wooden rings.

 So… do you enjoy these types of recommendations?